joereddington/joereddington.github.io/_posts/2023-12-07-i-m-producing-the-kindle-version-of-advanced-memory-palaces.markdown

 This project will be done-done when I've both released an actual Kindle version _and_ updated the pdf on the paperback version to one that is more flexible (and has fixed the typos I've found)

+Update (27 December): The Kindle version went live a few days after this post and I'm taking some time before returning to the pdf.
+My current excuse is that I want to work on my next book, but I don't appear to be getting much of that done either.